2022 - 2023

 After School Help

 After school help should be scheduled on Mondays, Tuesdays, or Thursdays.
-I would prefer that a student miss part of their sectional time rather than when we are focusing on drill and music.
+It is preferred that a student miss part of their sectional time rather than when the focus is on drill and music.
 A note from a teacher would be needed to count this as an excused absence.
-If for some reason a student needs to meet with a teacher on a Wednesday, I will require a note from the teacher.
+If for some reason a student needs to meet with a teacher on a Wednesday, a note will be required from the teacher.
 In addition, the student should not miss more than half of the rehearsal.

 Performance Point System (50% of grade: 5 points per each performance)